anjanisethi/ucsb-email-validator/README.md

 [Launch the app](https://ucsb-email-validator.streamlit.app/)

 ## Features
-- Upload a CSV file containing an 'email' column
+- Upload a CSV file containing a designated email column
 - Automatically flags valid and invalid emails, with only '@ucsb.edu' emails being considered valid
 - Shows a running count of invalid emails row-by-row
 - Allows you to download: